chickentuna/point/documentation/api.md

 ## moduloNum(vector)

-Sets the integer remainders of dividing the point's components by the supplied number
+Sets the integer remainders of dividing the point's coordinates by the supplied number

 ### Examples:
 var point = new Point(12, 6);